 Don’ts:

-• Don’t Delay: Submit your appeal as soon as possible after receiving your financial aid offer.
-Delaying may affect the availability of additional funds.
+• Don’t Delay: File your appeal immediately after receiving your financial aid notices.
+Delays may affect the availability of additional funds.

 What to do if your appeal is unsuccessful

-If your appeal is not successful, it’s important to know that it’s not the end of the road.
+However, if you do not succeed in your appeal, then it is something that you need to know as it does not draw the line for you.
 There are several steps you can take to address the situation:

 2. Seek Feedback